WillWang1998/SMR/report/Project 5.md

 #### MDP

-Use dynamic programing to calulate the best action $u_i$ to make the probability $p_i$ of each node higher.
-Iterate the procese until the probability of each node is stable.
+Use dynamic programing to calculate the best action $u_i$ to make the probability $p_i$ of each node higher.
+Iterate the process until the probability of each node is converged.
 $$
 p_i = max_{u_i}\sum_{j \in V}P_{u_i, i, j}(g(i, u_i, j) + p_j)
 $$